ROBIN2811/Dominos-Sales-Analysis-for-Jan-2024-/README.md

 ## Visualizations
 The Power BI dashboard showcases key metrics such as total sales, product performance, and geographic distribution of sales.

-I have provided the dashboard [Dominos.pbix]
+I have provided the dashboard [Dominos Sales.pbix]

 ## Conclusion
 The analysis provides valuable insights into Domino's sales and product performance for January 2024.
+Displaying the product that contributes the most in total sales and filtering for the most ordered items.
+Go through the below pdf for step by step process.

 I have provided a summary report for this project [Dominos Sales.pdf]